Palmerston North: Bus

-After much discussion about introducing a tramway system to Palmerston North including an ambitious tram subway under the central railway station a £60,000 loan was taken out in 1912 for a tramway scheme.
-Support, however was waivering and there were disagreements within the council over the mode of the trams, one of the proposals was from battery trams similar to the ones that ran in Gisborne.
+After much discussion about introducing a tramway system to Palmerston North, including an ambitious tram subway under the central railway station, a £60,000 loan was taken out in 1912 for a tramway scheme.
+Support, however, was wavering and there were disagreements within the council over the mode of the trams, one of the proposals was from battery trams similar to the ones that ran in Gisborne.
 Eventually, the decision to install tramways in Palmerston North was rescinded by a referendum and in 1920 the die was cast for a motorbus system to begin in Palmerston North.
 The first buses arrived in Palmerston North by late 1921.

 Urban services are coordinated by Horizons Regional Council, through Masterton-based bus company, Tranzit.
-Seven urban buses leave the terminal in Main Street East (in front of Palmerston North Courthouse) at least every half-hour.
-The buses are assigned to loop routes servicing different parts of the city.
-Go cards were replaced by Bee cards on 20 July 2020.
+Go cards were replaced by Bee Cards on 20 July 2020.
 The city's urban bus services are unique in New Zealand in that rides are offered free to tertiary students.
-The city's bus service primarily utilise diesel buses, with a battery-powered bus entering service in 2021.

-The city has 13 inter-connected bus routes serving the city's suburbs.
-12 of these form loops, so one bus serves two routes in one trip.
-The bus line to Summerhill is a complete loop so does not do this.
-All lines connect to the Main Street terminal, which is adjacent to the city's central Square.
-Direct services to Massey University and IPU exist for students.
-Tertiary students are offered free bus rides.
-This is funded by parking fees at the universities.

-Bus services connect the city to several of the region's other towns, the Palmerston North airport, and Whanganui.
-These run less often than the urban services.
+Palmerston North is the first city to operate all electric bus fleet in the country since February 2024.

+Palmerston North has eight cross-city bus routes (101–108) that connect the city's suburbs, passing through the Main Street Bus Hub (MSBH) adjacent to The Square.
+Routes 101–107 run every 15 minutes during peak times and every 30 minutes off-peak; route 108 operates as a weekday-only shopper service.
+An additional outer service, Route 114, connects Ashhurst with the city centre several times daily.
+Routes 121, 122, and 123 provide direct weekday-only services between suburban areas and Massey University, running towards Massey in the morning and returning in the afternoon.
+Tertiary students are eligible for free bus travel, funded through university parking fees.

-Daily services run to the nearby towns of Linton, Ashhurst, Feilding (via Airport), Foxton, Levin and Marton.
+Daily services run to the nearby towns of Linton, Feilding (311 bus via Palmerston North Airport), Foxton, Levin and Marton.

 Inter-regional routes are operated by Intercity and Tranzit.
-Intercity's routes run south (to Wellington), north (towards Auckland, via Whanganui, Rotorua and Taupo, or Napier) and east (to Masterton) from the bus terminal in The Square, Palmerston North.
+Intercity's routes run south (to Wellington), north (towards Auckland, via Whanganui, Rotorua and Taupō, or Napier) and east (to Masterton) from the bus terminal in The Square, Palmerston North.

-Horizons is currently seeking public submissions on the future of the urban bus services.
-Two options are proposed: one will increase frequency during the peak-hours, while the other will see more bus stops being closer to more people.